henris42/DDS-AD9910-Arduino-Shield/README.md

 1. XO - Crystal 25Mhz 20ppm internal oscillator with PLL at 1 GHz,
 2. TCXO - 10Mhz 1ppm external oscillator PLL at 1 GHz,
-3. EGEN - external generator up to 1 GHz
+3. EGEN - external generator up to 1.5 GHz
 4. OCXO - Oven Controlled Crystal Oscillators deliver the ultimate piezo electric performance with stabilities down to less than ± 1ppb.
 (*) additionally used balancing transformer for TCXO, EGEN and OCXO options

-*Easy to connect OLED display
+* Easy to connect OLED display.
-*Control buttons for control via the program menu.
+* Control buttons for control via the program menu.
+* The synthesizer is capable to generate sine wave, AM or FM modulated signal.
+* The software allows you to select and configure the frequency of the clock generator through the user menu (without the need to recompile the program).
+* Any settings can be stored in non-volatile EEPROM memory (located at Arduino Mega).
+* Basic settings are applied and saved automatically.
+* This shield support overclocking the AD9910 core to 1.5 GHz (heatsink is recommended).
+* DDS AD9910 Shield has ability to generate a signal up to 600 MHz with a core overclocking up to 1.5 GHz (to suppress harmonics, it is recommended to  overclock the AD9910 for frequencies above 400 MHz).
+* Has ability to increase output power by +4 dBm when “DAC Current HI” is activated.

 # Switching a clock source is made by next components:
 <pre>